MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Break.md

 }
 ```

-In this example, the `Break` statement exits the `For` loop when the `$i`
+In this example, the `break` statement exits the `for` loop when the `$i`
 variable equals 1.
-Even though the `For` statement evaluates to True until `$i`
+Even though the `for` statement evaluates to **True** until
-is greater than 10, PowerShell reaches the break statement the first time the
+`$i` is greater than 10, PowerShell reaches the break statement the first time
-`For` loop is run.
+the `for` loop is run.

-It is more common to use the Break statement in a loop where an inner condition
+It is more common to use the `break` statement in a loop where an inner
-must be met.
-Consider the following `Foreach` statement example:
+condition must be met.
+Consider the following `foreach` statement example:

 ```powershell
 $i=0